John R. Lasater: General authority

 In 1987, Lasater was called to serve as a member of the First Quorum of the Seventy.
 His assignments while a member of the Seventy included President of the North America Southeast Area and second counselor in the Europe Area Presidency.

 Other church assignments

 Prior to his retirement from the Air Force, Lasater served as a stake president over the Serviceman's Stake (Europe), effectively the spiritual leader of all American Latter-day Saint servicemen in Europe, all while serving as the executive assistant to the deputy commander in chief, U.S. European Command, in Stuttgart, Germany.
 After serving in this capacity for some time, he was released in 1976 and was called as a Regional Representative of the Twelve, until being reassigned to the Pentagon by the U.S. Air Force.

 After retirement from the Air Force, Lasater became a mission president, presiding over the New Zealand Auckland Mission.

 Death

-On June 14, 2017, Lasater passed away in his home in North Ogden, Utah, from complications of exposure to Agent Orange during the Vietnam War.
+On June 14, 2017, Lasater died in his home in North Ogden, Utah, from complications of exposure to Agent Orange during the Vietnam War.